felipeg48/DMongo/README.md

     ```

 This example was taken from: [CSharp Driver Quick Start](http://www.mongodb.org/display/DOCS/CSharp+Driver+Quickstart)
 There is a Test case based on the example above.
-On that I'm using a Facade and a help model.

 * Using DMongo: A simple way to use the collections (like the mongo shell)